 A big issue in the music industry over the last few years has surrounded the concept of the “re-record”.
-This is where an artist chooses to re-record their hits to gain ownership in their works, which are usually owned by their former labels.
+This is where an artist chooses to re-record their hits to gain ownership of their works, which are usually owned by their former labels.

-TLC, Boyz II Men, Jagged Edge, and JoJo are examples of artists that have re-recorded their hits in the last few years.
+TLC, Boyz II Men, Jagged Edge, and JoJo are examples of artists who have re-recorded their hits in the last few years.
 I support the intent, especially if you were screwed in the original deal.
 However, you shouldn’t be lazy in the re-recording process.
 At least take it a step above a karaoke performance.

 There are several legalities when it comes to re-recording songs initially delivered under a standard recording agreement.
 You have to make sure that you can legally do so, and that the agreement term has indeed passed.
-You’ll have to relicense the publishing rights to the songs, and clear any samples that you reuse (since it’s a different master recording).
+You’ll have to relicense the publishing rights to the songs and clear any samples that you reuse (since it’s a different master recording).